 Most popular investment trusts

-Below is a preview of the most purchased investment trusts by ii customers over recent months.
+Below are the top 10 most purchased investment trusts by ii customers over recent months.
 For more detailed insights and performance data, visit our top investment trusts page.

 |6||Monks Investment Trust|